Giant UFO Nearly Collides With Sky-Climbing Fighter Jet At Airshow [Video]

-Horrified onlookers gazed skyward at an airshow in Chile recently as what appeared to be a giant Unidentified Flying Object (UFO) streaked across the sky and seemed to nearly collide with a fighter jet participating in aerial maneuvers.
+Horrified onlookers gazed skyward at an air show in Chile recently as what appeared to be a giant Unidentified Flying Object (UFO) streaked across the sky and seemed to nearly collide with a fighter jet participating in aerial maneuvers.

-The Daily Star reported this week that while an aerobatics jet squad called Halcone Fach performed at an airshow last week in Puerto Varas, a large UFO was observed shooting across the sky, just missing one of the jets, which had begun a perpendicular (the the ground) ascent up the sky.
+The Daily Star reported this week that while an aerobatics jet squad called Halcone Fach performed at an airshow last week in Puerto Varas, a large UFO was observed shooting across the sky, just missing one of the jets, which had begun a perpendicular (the ground) ascent up the sky.
 The UFO — described as a “high disk” — passed just beneath the climbing plane, seemingly passing through air that had seconds before been occupied by the jet itself.
 Although the Daily Star sensationally claimed that the object appeared to “narrowly graze it,” a closer look indicates that the giant white UFO flew past with some distance between it and the sky-climbing jet fighter.

-And it was all caught of film — and uploaded to YouTube.
+And it was all caught on film — and uploaded to YouTube.
 The original video clip was taken by Davisito de Zabedrovsky and has garnered over 13,000 views to date — in less than 48 hours.

 Local media reported that “numerous” witnesses came forward to say they had seen “numerous unidentified objects near the planes during the demonstration.”